Not many conditions are as mysterious as autism.

 I love thinking that autistic children are on a special mission.

-The ones I have been lucky enough to work sure have been, and this article can give you some more thoughts on the spiritual thoughts about it - which can be comforting for parents who struggle and are tired and frustrated.
+The ones I have been lucky enough to work sure have been, and a wellness plan that includes a good deal of incorporating tools for emotional health of parents is helpful and comforting for parents who are tired and frustrated.

 What my clients are saying: